ordina-jworks/ordina-jworks.github.io/_posts/2017-06-06-Spring-IO-2017-The-Spring-ecosystem.md

 <span class="image right small"><img class="p-image" alt="Spring Shell" src="/img/spring-ecosystem/spring-shell.png"></span>

-Pivotal Software provided a way for building command-line applications.
+The Spring Team provided a way for building command-line applications.
 Through the use of Spring you could build a full-features shell application with your very own commands or just use the default commands that are already implemented.
 Or get access to an exposed REST API.
 The Spring Shell hasn't been updated with new functionality in more than 3 years.